openactive/2018-20.openactive.io/index.md

 <div class="notes">

+##### Section Notes
-**Notes**: This section is the first thing all users will see, we are showcasing the video along with key benefits.
+**Purpose**: This section is the first thing all users will see, we are showcasing the video along with key benefits.
 The benefits should appeal to all levels of users
 **Functionality**: A video is embedded from youtube
 **Design**:
 </div>